Here’s how to make sure your investment is recession proof:

 In order to ensure your investment is recession-proof, make sure that:

-- cash flow is impacting the returns, not a high appreciation factor
+- Cash flow is impacting the returns, not a high appreciation factor

-- the investment is still solid even with no rent growth
+- The investment is still solid even with no rent growth

-- the property was performing well even during the last recession
+- The property was performing well even during the last recession

-You can read more about Blue Lake Capital at www.bluelake-capital.com and learn more about Ellie at www.ellieperlman.com
+You can learn more about Blue Lake Capital and Ellie Perlman at www.bluelake-capital.com.